benmvp/slides/2018/nodesummit/esnext.md

 NOTES:
 - ES2015 syntax introduced class syntax in JavaScript
   * Great start, but lacked some important qualities
-  * The ability to declare/initialize fields
-  * Mark fields/methods as private
+  * Fixed w/ a few Stage 3 features
-- Here's a React component written using a JS class
+- Here's a React component written using a JS class in ES2015
 - **First:** Static `propTypes` added to the class afterwards
 - **Second:** Declaring a instance field called `state` w/in the `constructor()`
 - **Third:** Declaring a "private" method called `_getOptions()`
   * Not truly private, just a convention.
 Still accessible
-  * There are other ways to make things private using `Symbol` or `WeakMap` but are verbose
+  * Can make things private using `Symbol` or `WeakMap` but are verbose/convoluted
 - With 3 new Stage 3 proposals we can make this more legit!

 /////